phuang1024/theories/README.md

 Theories from an armchair philosopher.

-None of this is rigorous.
+None of this is rigorous or necessarily original.
 These are simply thoughts that have came into my mind.

+Credit is given where it is due.

 ### Consciousness